The Trump administration will not be happy about the Forest Service's new fire management strategy

 Mother Jones asked an expert to decipher this nonsense, and you can read his analysis here.

-But today, the Forest Service, which is a part of the Department of Agriculture, released a new 28-page fire-management strategy.
-In it, the Service writes, “Of particular concern are longer fire seasons and the rising size and severity of wildfires, along with the growing risk to lives, homes, natural resources, and other values.”
+But today, the Forest Service, which is part of the Department of Agriculture, released a new 28-page fire-management strategy.
+In it, the service writes, “Of particular concern are longer fire seasons and the rising size and severity of wildfires, along with the growing risk to lives, homes, natural resources, and other values.”
 The report also includes a map of changes in fire weather seasons in the United States between 1979 and 2017, a phenomenon scientists warn is largely due to climate change:

-Though the Service doesn’t mention the words “climate change” specifically (as past versions of the plan have), they point out that “changes in temperature, precipitation patterns, and other environmental conditions” are all “driving factors” behind wildfires and other environmental challenges.
-And in the Appendix, the Service writes, “effects of a changing climate” are a general threat to forest health.
+Though the Forest Service doesn’t mention the words “climate change” specifically (as past versions of the plan have), it points out that “changes in temperature, precipitation patterns, and other environmental conditions” are all “driving factors” behind wildfires and other environmental challenges.
+And in the Appendix, the Forest Service writes, “effects of a changing climate” are a general threat to forest health.

 “It’s a breath of fresh air to see science, instead of politics, inserted into forest and fire management,” said Kirin Kennedy, associate legislative director for lands and wildlife at the Sierra Club, in a statement.
 “The longer Ryan Zinke continues to ignore these facts the greater the risks to homes and families.”